 Alexis returned to work with The Experts that same month, he said.
 He worked at facilities in Rhode Island, North Carolina and Virginia for weeks at a time upgrading computer systems, Hoshko said.

 No one reported having any problems with him during those assignments, the chief executive said.

 Alexis began working at the Navy Yard last week, though it was unclear whether he had actually begun working or was still securing his base clearance, Hoshko said.

 There were no indications that Alexis had any ideological differences with the Navy or any disagreements with anyone at the Navy Yard, the U.S. law enforcement official said.

 Alexis’ family reeled at the news that he was believed to be the man behind the killings.

-"What I do know is he wasn't that type of person," Anthony Little, who identified himself as Alexis' brother-in-law, told reporters outside his Brooklyn, New York, home.
-"I didn't really hear anything that would make me feel, as a newcomer to the family, that somebody should be watching him."
+“What I do know is he wasn’t that type of person,” Anthony Little, who identified himself as Alexis’ brother-in-law, told reporters outside his home in the Brooklyn borough of New York City.
+“I didn’t really hear anything that would make me feel, as a newcomer to the family, that somebody should be watching him.”

 He said the family’s initial reaction was “very distraught, very stressed out, tears.”

 “You know, they didn’t see it coming,” said Little, who is married to Alexis’ sister Naomi.
 “Their hearts are going out more to the victims and the people that got hurt because, you know, there’s more lives lost and we don’t need that right now.
 We really don’t.”